IrtazaShk/llm-card-eval/README.md

 ## A note on the sympathy card fixture

 It's deliberately a failure case — tone opens sympathetic, drifts cheerful by the closing line.
 The eval catches it (`tone_consistency` scores 38/100) even though the grammar and prompt fidelity are both fine.
 That's the actual point of running evals instead of spot-checking output: a generic "is this text okay" check would pass it.
+You can see this consistently flagged across all 7 runs in `reports/scores_history.json`.